foodfight/showz/ideas.md

 * At home with Heroku, how heroku manages their ops, w/ Jason Dixon (obfuscurity) + ops manager?
 * Pete Fritchman petef, of logstash fame http://fetep.net/picc12/ his presentation at piccl conf
+* Mitchellh on vagrant 2.0
+* Atlassian ops team
+* Jamie Winsor and Riot Games team on Berkshelf and other topics

 Delicacies
 ==========